 Psychotherapy (also known as talk therapy) is a great place to start when you are looking to work through your inferiority complex.
 Your therapist or a mental health professional can help guide you through your past experiences with criticism, low self-esteem, or any traumas that may have shaped your negative self-image.

 Together, you and your therapist will work to understand what messages you received as a child about your inadequacies and how you coped in the past.
-You can discuss any damaging thought patterns, and brainstorm ways to reshape your self-image and rebuild your self-confidence.
+You can discuss any negative thought patterns, and brainstorm ways to reshape your self-image and rebuild your self-confidence.

 These conversations can be difficult; facing some of the origins of your inferiority complex isn’t always an easy path, and it can take time to feel like you are making progress.
-Keep in mind that many people have suffered with inferiority complexes at times in their life, and that it is possible to feel more confident again with in-person or online therapy.
+Keep in mind that many people have suffered from inferiority complexes at times in their life and that it is possible to feel more confident again with in-person or online therapy.

 Meditation and journaling

-In addition to therapy, it can be helpful to try meditation and journaling.
+In addition to therapy, it can be helpful to try mindfulness meditation and journaling for mental health.
 Both of these activities can be valuable in helping you get more in-tune with yourself.
-They will help you begin to understand what some of your thought patterns around your self-image have been and where your feelings of inferiority originate — and you can begin to work toward a healthier and more affirming mindset.
+They will help you begin to understand what some of your thought patterns around your self-image have been and where your feelings of inferiority originate – and you can begin to work toward a healthier and more affirming mindset.

 Making a conscious goal to surround yourself with more positive and uplifting people can also make a huge difference.
-Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history with difficult relationships.
+Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history with difficult relationship problems.